nolin897/shopping-cart/README.md

             print(products)

-3) Set up a virtual environment called (shopping-env)
+3) Set up a virtual environment called (shopping-env) and run the following command: pip install -r requirements.txt

-4) Run shopping_cart.py in your virtual environment to display the list of products.
+4) Run shopping_cart.py in your virtual environment

+5) To print a receipt enter a product id from 1 to 20 and the enter DONE when finished.

+To create the script shopping_cart.py following the below steps:

-5) Begin by pulling in product Id's using a while loop.
+1) Begin by pulling in product Id's using a while loop.
 The while loop will need

     1) an input function
     2) a break when the user enters "DONE" or "done"
     3) a way to append inputs using the .append() method.
     4) A way to validate inputs and provide a message if invalid inputs are entered.

-6) Once this is completed, print
+2) Once this is completed, print
     1) The name of the store
     2) The store's url
     3) The checkout date and time in YYYY-MM-DD HH:MM AM/PM format

-7) Using a for loop, for each selected id in the empty list of selected ids, pull in the matching product's name and price in USD format.
+3) Using a for loop, for each selected id in the empty list of selected ids, pull in the matching product's name and price in USD format.

-8) For the totals print
+4) For the totals print
     1) The subtotal pretax
     2) The amount of sales tax owed = 8.75% of the subtotal
     3) The after tax total

-9) Print a thank you message at the end of the receipt
+5) Print a thank you message at the end of the receipt